 The Third Party Operators and, with respect to the Stockman Field, Enduro Sponsor, are entitled to make all determinations related to development and operating expenses with respect to the Underlying Properties, and there are no limitations on the amount of development or operating expenses that the Third Party Operators and Enduro Sponsor may incur with respect to the Underlying Properties.
-The trust is not directly obligated to pay any portion of any operating and development expenses made with respect to the Underlying Properties; however, operating and development expenses made by Enduro Sponsor with respect to the Underlying Properties will be included among the costs that will be deducted from the gross profits in calculating cash distributions attributable to the Net Profits Interest.
-As a result, the trust will indirectly bear an 80% share of any operating and development expenses made with respect to the Underlying Properties.
-Accordingly, higher or lower operating and development expenses will, in general, directly decrease or increase, respectively, the cash received by the trust.
+The trust is not directly obligated to pay any portion of any operating and development expenses made with respect to the Underlying Properties; however, operating and development expenses made by Enduro Sponsor with respect to the Underlying Properties; however, operating and development expenses made by Enduro Sponsor with respect to the Underlying Properties; however, operating and development expenses made by Enduro Sponsor with respect to the Underlying Properties will be included among the costs that will be deducted from the gross profits in calculating cash distributions attributable to the Net Profits Interest.
+As a result, the trust will indirectly bear an 80% share of any operating and development expenses made with respect to the Underlying, higher or lower operating and development expenses will, in general, directly decrease or increase, respectively, the cash received by the trust.
 Please read "Computation of Net Profits - Net Profits Interest."